Accenture/AutoFixture.XUnit2.AutoMock/README.md

 ```

 ## IgnoreVirtualMembers issue
 You should be aware that the *CLR* requires that interface methods be marked as virtual.
-Please look at the folling example:
+Please look at the following example:
 ```csharp
 public interface IUser
 {